Fgdou/sr_project/doc/design.md

 Frontend ->> Backend: Direction
 ```

-## Link between Frontend and Backend
-The rust crate `ts-rs` provides a compilation from the Rust objects to typescript.
-In that way, we can use in the frontend the exact objects defined in the backend.

-The messages are the followings :
-- send the entier game state via the [`Infos`](../backend/src/objects/infos.rs) object
-- send only the changes via the [`Event`](../backend/src/objects/infos_change.rs) object

 ## Backend
+Rust is usefull to have a performant backend.
+It is also very handy for a lot of usecase in this project, because it is  a functional programming language.
+Many `enum` are used to transfer data accross the front and backend.

-It handles all the game logic.
+The Backend handles all the game logic.
 The position and the direction is stored here.
 It receives the command from the users for the direction, and first sends the position of everyone and the apple.

 ## Frontend
+Typscript will be the easiest for frontend development but will still allow for type checking.
+I chose to not work with any frameworks, because this is a simple frontend.

 The frontend will draw the players sent by the server and send every keys sent by the user.
 It will also execute the game logic for the client, as the server will only send basic modifications of the game :
 - change direction of the player
 - new player
 - eating an apple

+## Link between Frontend and Backend
+WeSocket is a common way to communication between a client and a server.
+It works exactly like TCP, but over HTTP.
+It has reliability and orderness, but is easier to implement in a web-browser.

+The rust crate `ts-rs` provides a compilation from the Rust objects to typescript.
+In that way, we can use in the frontend the exact objects defined in the backend.

+The messages are the followings :
+- send the entier game state via the [`Infos`](../backend/src/objects/infos.rs) object
+- send only the changes via the [`Event`](../backend/src/objects/infos_change.rs) object

 ## Docker
 Docker allows this app to be run on any devices.
 I chose to put the front and backend in the same docker, to be able to run it with a really simple command : `docker run app`.
 It runs the front with nginx, and the back with a binary.
 The image is small : 110MB.